GNOME/gimp/images/README.md

 itself (sometimes in bigger format, such as in the About dialog, sometimes as icon, etc.) and on various communication channels.

+For the current logo and its usage rules, ckeck out our [logo usage guidelines](logo/README.md).

 For nostalgic people, here are the previous [logos and About dialog images](logo-log.md).

 ### Update procedure